 Cortland’s winning Waste Reduction entry focused on CAS’ multifaceted approach to greatly reducing the amount of food that gets thrown away.

 One feature of Cortland’s program was a Weigh the Waste on Earth Day opportunity for the campus community to learn how they create around 70% of the discarded food known as “post-consumer waste.”
-On that day, students using the two main dining facilities Neubig Hall and Bistro Off Broadway were encouraged to weigh what they had asked to be placed on their plate and later reweigh how much they threw away.
+On that day in 2023, students using the largest dining facility on campus, Neubig Hall, were encouraged to guess the weight and track it on social media, with each consumer receiving their own contribution and running total for the day's post-consumer waste.

 “The thought is the next time you go through the line, you remember that and maybe you take one less scoop of pasta or one scoop, not two, of potato salad,” Edwards said.
 “But if you finish it all and it’s enough, then you’re not wasting it.
 It gives you a moment of reflection.”